Pylons/pyramid/docs/narr/traversal.rst

 contains other resources.
 However, it doesn't *need* to be a container.
 Your resource tree can be as shallow or as deep as you require.

-In general, the resource tree is traversed beginning at its root object using a sequence of path elements described by the ``PATH_INFO`` of the current request; if there are path segments, the root object's ``__getitem__`` is called with the next path segment, and it is expected to return another resource object.
-The resulting object's ``__getitem__`` is called with the very next path segment, and it is expected to return another resource object.
+In general, the resource tree is traversed beginning at its root resource using a sequence of path elements described by the ``PATH_INFO`` of the current request; if there are path segments, the root resource's ``__getitem__`` is called with the next path segment, and it is expected to return another resource.
+The resulting resource's ``__getitem__`` is called with the very next path segment, and it is expected to return another resource.
 This happens *ad infinitum* until all path segments are exhausted.

 .. index::
    single: traversal algorithm